beauregard-joshua/Into-The-Abyss-Story/characters/pcs/groggle.md

 After running the boat aground, Groggle stayed back to examine any damages to the boat, but found none.
 He stayed there until Sarith told him to join up with the others in the tunnels.
 He fought with the first pack of gnolls, missing several crossbow shots, but killing the final gnoll.
 He then provided covering fire for Dad as they fought the remaining gnolls and offered healing to the party as they struggled against the pack leader.

 Groggle was the to identify the island in the darklake, and guided the party into docking the boat.
 He stayed behind while Shuushar explored, but spring into action when he heard him yelp.
 He, together with Shuushar and Eldeth, quickly ran back to the boat while the others deliberated.
 Back on the boat, Sarith grabbed Groggle, but was stopped by the other party members before Sarith could do anything.
 When Sarith told the party to let him go, Groggle expressed to him that he was their friend and that they would find a cure for whatever was wrong with him in Gracklstugh.

+Groggle was nominated as either captain or first mate of the ship, but instead chose to vote for Alias and Shuushar.

+Once docked, Groggle went out to look for food with Alias and eventually found their way into a crystal cavern.
+Groggle heard weezing and helped find their way to Garmel, and Groggle healed him back to life.
+The learned about nearby food and returned to the boat with Alias to inform the party.
+Once their, Groggle returned to the cavern, this time with Eldeth, to gather crystals for the party.
+He tested their brightness by throwing one on the ground, preparing to use them as weapons.

+When the drow traders came through the cavern, Groggle and Eldeth hid until they passed through.

 ## Relationships
 Groggle is widely accepted amongst his party members, although he does not connect strongly with many of them, actually being fearful of many of them.
 There are few others that he confides in or trusts, such as Sarith and Shuushar, who seem to him to be the most level headed members of the party.
 He does divulge a bit of information with Ebadius at times, possibly because they arrived together at Velkenvelve.
 While he has not particularly bonded with either [Dad](dad.md) or Ront, Groggle has done a decent job keeping them calm and focused, commanding at least a bit of respect.